williamyang98/ViterbiDecoderCpp/README.md

     - Using saturated arithmetic in vectorised code to prevent unwanted overflows/underflows.
 This incurs up to a 33% speed penalty due to CPI increasing from 0.33 to 0.5 when moving from modular arithmetic.
     - Keeping track of absolute error by accumulating bias adjustments when renormalising.
     - Dynamic allocation for branch table and error metrics using runtime parameters.
-    - Virtual functions for runtime substitution of scalar or SIMD decoders.
 - Unsigned 8bit error metrics have severe limitations.
 These include:
     - Limited range of soft decision values to avoid overflowing past the renormalisation threshold.
     - Higher code rates (such as Cassini) will quickly reach the renormalisation threshold and deteriorate in accuracy.
 This is because the maximum error for each branch is a multiple of the code rate.